 Frequently asked questions for the Teach and Learn Scholarship (Specialist Teaching Areas).

 Download and complete all sections of the Teach and Learn Scholarship (Specialist Teaching Areas) Application Form for Temporary Teachers or Teach and Learn Scholarship (Specialist Teaching Areas) Application Form for Appointed Teachers.
-These forms are accessible on the sponsorships forms webpage.

 Email the principal's supporting statement to your principal and request that they complete it electronically and email it back to you.
-This form can be found on the sponsorships forms webpage.

 Email the referee’s supporting statement to one referee and request that they complete it electronically and email it back to you.
-This form can be found on the sponsorships forms webpage.

 Applications for the Teach and Learn Scholarship (Specialist Teaching Areas) for Appointed Teachers are accepted all year round.

 You will be required to complete and submit the documents listed below as part of your application:

 - a current Principal's Supporting Statement for Temporary Teachers on the template provided

 - a Referee’s Supporting Statement for Temporary Teachers on the template provided